 Man the forts!
 Royal castles in under 2hrs

 Ready for a right royal day out?
-We've rounded up the coolest castles in Berkshire and beyond that are open for business.
+We've rounded up 18 of the coolest castles all under two hours' drive from Berkshire.
 Tiara at the ready, let's go!

 Highclere Castle, Newbury